eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 `The app should start when you press the button.` -> This means you expect the app to start when pressing the button.

+### Tag question

+A tag question **is a short question added to the end of a sentence to confirm or check something**.
+It's often used when the speaker expects the listener to agree with them.
+For example:

+`It's a nice day, isn't it?` -> The speaker expects that the listener will agree that it's a nice day.

+`They are coming to the meeting, aren't they?` -> The speaker expects that the listener will agree that they are coming to the meeting.

+When Tom says, `Isn't it automatic?`, he is asking for confirmation that the auto-completion should happen automatically.

 ---